phorus-group/mapper/README.md

 The `mappings` option allows you to forcefully map one property from the original object to a target field, even if they don't share a common name.
 This option has priority over normal mapping.

-You also need to set a `MappingFallback`:
+You also need to set a `MappingFallback`, used in case the mapping fails:
 - `MappingFallback.CONTINUE` will ignore that mapping and continue normally.
 - `MappingFallback.NULL` will try to set the target field to null, if the field is not nullable it will do the same as `MappingFallback.CONTINUE`.